valet-customers/labs/azure_devops/valet-dry-run-lab.md

 You will use the codespace preconfigured in this repository to perform the dry run.

 1. Navigate to the codespace Visual Studio Code terminal
-2. Verify you are in the scripts directory
+2. Verify you are in the `valet` directory
 3. Copy the following command and replace:
    - `GITHUB-ORG` with the name of your organization.
    - `GITHUB-REPO` with the name of your repository.
    - `PIPELINE-ID` with your pipeline ID.

 ```
-cd scripts
+cd valet
-valet dry-run azure-devops pipeline --target-url https://github.com/GITHUB-ORG/GITHUB-REPO --pipeline-id PIPELINE-ID --output-dir .dry-runs
+gh valet dry-run azure-devops pipeline --target-url https://github.com/GITHUB-ORG/GITHUB-REPO --pipeline-id PIPELINE-ID --output-dir .dry-runs
 ```
-4. Now, from the `./scripts` folder in your repository, run `valet dry-run` to see the output:
+4. Now, from the `./valet` folder in your repository, run `valet dry-run` to see the output:

 ### Example
 ![dryrun-ex2](https://user-images.githubusercontent.com/26442605/161107259-39076729-2ac8-4104-8170-11061b732593.png)

-4. Valet will create a folder called `dry-runs` under the scripts folder that shows what will be migrated.
+4. Valet will create a folder called `dry-runs` under the `valet` folder that shows what will be migrated.

 ### Example
 ![dryrun-output](https://user-images.githubusercontent.com/26442605/161106810-6a48b261-8099-449b-a41c-3d1e0903485a.png)